iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/projects.md

 **Description**

-Analytics service for Bitfold's social network games which measured interactions of players with the game's interface.
-Measurements were warehoused into an isolated Postgres analytics database using stored procedures.
-An EC2 based web-service was run regularly to calculate metrics and statiscal analyses on collected data to display on the dashboards
+Analytics service for multiplayer mobile games

+Measurements of player in-game actions and game state were collected by the UI and warehoused into a Postgres database.
+Metrics and simple predictive models were built into Postgres stored procedures and run against the data regularly.
+An EC2 based web-service was used to generate visualizations of the data onto a browser based dashboard for analysts on demand

 Several game publishers chose to integrate the dashboard into their games